Tiyas17/Tiyas17/README.md

 - Structured and queried plant data using SQL, identifying inefficiencies and improving reporting workflows

 ### 💻 MakeMyBrain (SDE Intern)
--Spearheaded end-to-end development of a responsive frontend using HTML, Bootstrap, CSS, and JavaScript -Created a passwordless auth service with Node.js and MongoDB for secure OTP transmission and verification -Reduced GPT-3.5 chatbot response time by 12 seconds using Python multithreading, improving user experience
+- Spearheaded end-to-end development of a responsive frontend using HTML, Bootstrap, CSS, and JavaScript
+- Created a passwordless auth service with Node.js and MongoDB for secure OTP transmission and verification
+- Reduced GPT-3.5 chatbot response time by 12 seconds using Python multithreading, improving user experience

 ### 🤖 SQFT 51 (AI Research Intern)
 - Developed automated floor plan generation using **Graph Convolutional Networks (GCN)** with user-defined constraints